Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

 \subsection{Main results valid beyond the thermal contact example}

-In the present section we point out the main ideas and generic results of our study when the system is driven out of equilibrium by exchanges of some conserved microscopic quantities between the system and reservoirs characterized by constant thermodynamic intensive parameters.
-For the sake of pedagogy, we express them in the language of the thermal contact example.
-The general arguments and results in the situation where there are more than two reservoirs and/or several kinds of exchanged quantities are more detailed in section \ref{GeneraliztionSeveralCurrents}.
+In the present section we point out the main ideas and generic results of our study when we consider a class of models that generalize the case of thermal contact in the sense that the contact system $\syst$ can exchange not only energy but also matter or some portion of occupied volume with several macroscopic bodies according to some specific conservative exchange pattern where one and only one macroscopic body is involved in a microscopic jump of the whole system (see section \ref{GeneraliztionSeveralCurrents}).
+For the sake of pedagogy, we express the main ideas and generic results in the language of the thermal contact example.
+The general arguments and results in the more general situation are more detailed in section \ref{GeneraliztionSeveralCurrents}.

-In the whole paper we put emphasis on the exchange entropy variation $\Deltaexch S$ of the system, which is opposite to the well-defined entropy variation of the reservoirs described in the thermodynamic limit, because it seems to be the crucial quantity to consider in order to answer the key-point question of identifying the relevant measurable quantities which are to obey non-trivial universal properties (beyond long-time decorrelations and the subsequent existence of large deviation functions).
-This point of view slightly differs from the common picture where the focus is put on the variation of the Shannon-Gibbs entropy of the system.
+In the whole paper we put emphasis on the \textit{exchange entropy variation} $\Deltaexch S$ of the system\footnote{ Exchange entropy variation is an abbreviation for ``variation of entropy due to exchanges'' of energy with a thermal bath, or more generally, of some measurable conserved quantities with various reservoirs.}, which is opposite to the well-defined entropy variation of the reservoirs described in the thermodynamic limit, because it seems to be the crucial quantity to consider in order to answer the key-point question of identifying the relevant measurable quantities which are to obey non-trivial universal properties (beyond long-time decorrelations and the subsequent existence of large deviation functions).
+We stress that the term ``measurable quantities'' excludes the stationary probability distribution of the system configurations, which is very hard to determine from experiments.
+This point of view slightly differs from the common picture where the focus is put on the variation of the system Shannon-Gibbs entropy which explicitly involves the probability distribution of the system configurations.
 The latter picture has arisen from the seminal works by Crooks \cite{Crooks1998, Crooks1999, Crooks2000} and has led to the notion of entropy production along a stochastic trajectory of the system microscopic configurations (see \cite{Seifert2005,Seifert2012} for a recent formulation).
-In the whole paper Boltzmann constant is set to 1 and $S$ denotes dimensionless entropies.
+In the whole paper Boltzmann constant $\kB$ is set to 1 and $S$ denotes dimensionless entropies.

 We point out that Appendix \ref{LDRemarks} contains the proper mathematical definition of the large deviation function, and some variants for the models at stake, together with demonstrations of properties about large deviation functions which are not usually exhibited in the literature of the physicists community.